step-security/harden-runner/README.md

 # Policy-based Runtime Security for GitHub Actions

-First-of-its-kind patent-pending technology that automatically discovers and correlates outbound traffic with each step of a GitHub Actions workflow.
+First-of-its-kind patent-pending technology that automatically correlates outbound traffic with each step of a workflow.

 1. Add this code to your GitHub Actions workflow file as the first step.